Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Empirical Performance of Benchmark Strategies

 \subsection{Cross–Market Comparison}

+To provide distributional context for the spike thresholds and trading activity across markets, Table~\ref{tab:dart-quantiles-longil-maine-west} reports empirical DART quantiles on the training samples for the following three representative zones: NYISO LONGIL, ISO--NE ME, and ERCOT WEST.
+NYISO exhibits heavier intermediate and upper tails, with substantially larger $90$th–$99$th percentiles relative to ISO--NE and ERCOT.
+Taken together, the heavier-tailed DART distribution in NYISO helps explain its greater trading profitability relative to ISO--NE and ERCOT.
+More precisely, larger and more frequent spikes generate a richer set of economically meaningful opportunities, on which predictive signals can be exploited more often.
+Differences in observed INC and DEC activity across markets therefore reflect both underlying market structure and the predictive sharpness of the model, rather than spike magnitudes alone.

 Tables~\ref{tab:dart-corr}, \ref{tab:isone_dart_corr}, and \ref{tab:ercot-dart-corr} highlight pronounced differences in cross-zonal DART dependence across markets.
-In ERCOT and ISO--NE, DART spreads are almost perfectly synchronized across zones, indicating that DA–RT deviations are driven primarily by system-wide factors.
-Consequently, zone-level behaviour in these markets is largely redundant, and a single representative zone captures most relevant variation.
-By contrast, NYISO exhibits substantially weaker and more heterogeneous cross-zonal correlations, reflecting localized congestion, losses, and transmission constraints.
+More precisely, in ERCOT and ISO--NE markets, DART spreads are almost perfectly synchronized across zones, indicating that deviations between day-ahead and real-time prices are driven primarily by system-wide factors.
+Therefore, in these markets, the benefits of a detailed multi-zone structural model are more limited, and the analysis of a single representative zone accounts for most of the relevant variations.
+By contrast, the NYISO market exhibits substantially weaker and more heterogeneous cross-zonal correlations, reflecting localized congestion, losses, and transmission constraints.
 This structural heterogeneity implies that DART dynamics in NYISO cannot be reduced to a single system factor, making multi-zone modelling essential.

-To provide distributional context for the spike thresholds and trading activity across markets, Table~\ref{tab:dart-quantiles-longil-maine-west} reports empirical DART quantiles on the training samples for representative zones: NYISO LONGIL, ISO--NE ME, and ERCOT WEST.
-NYISO exhibits heavier intermediate and upper tails, with substantially larger $90$th–$99$th percentiles relative to ISO--NE and ERCOT.

-Taken together, the heavier-tailed DART distribution in NYISO helps explain its greater trading profitability relative to ISO--NE and ERCOT: larger and more frequent spikes generate a richer set of economically meaningful opportunities, on which predictive signals can be exploited more often.
-Differences in observed INC and DEC activity across markets therefore reflect both underlying market structure and the predictive sharpness of the model, rather than spike magnitudes alone.
+In the following section, we develop a general optimal trading framework, theoretically applicable across all ISO markets.
+Nevertheless, its incremental value is greatest in markets exhibiting substantial cross-zonal heterogeneity.
+As extending the single-zone framework of \cite{galarneau2022foreseeing} to a multi-zone setting is precisely one of the main contributions of this paper, we therefore focus its empirical implementation on the NYISO market, where localized congestion effects generate richer and more diverse trading opportunities across zones.